 If I invest as an individual, how much of the income generated through my investment is withheld?

 Unless your country has a tax treaty with the United States that stipulates a lower withholding rate, the issuer is required to withhold 30% of any return you earn per the United States tax code.
-See this link to determine whether your country has a tax treaty with the US.
+You can find a list of countries that have tax treaties with the U.S. on the IRS website.
 These can be complicated documents, so always consult your tax advisor to assess whether the treaty has any impact on your withholding.

 What is a tax treaty?